What does the program cost?

 Is this the only year the program will run?

 The Diversity Project has run continuously since 2005.
-We have funding through Summer 2017.
-We hope to continue this important program, but that is contigent upon funding.
+We have funding through Summer 2023.
+We hope to continue this important program indefinitely!

 Do I have to be a UCLA student to apply?

 No, the program is open to undergraduates from throughout the United States and U.S. Territories.
-We have supported students from over a dozen different colleges and universities.
+We have supported students from more than 20 different colleges and universities.

 What are the dates of the program ?

 Because Diversity Project participants come from different universities, the timing of The Diversity Project varies each year to accomodate the schedules of individual students.
 If selected, we will work with you on the timing of the program.
-We only ask that you commit 10 -11 weeks to the project.
+It is typically 10 weeks, and we ask that you participate fully for that time.

 Do I have to be a U.S. Citizen?